COMP2281/software-engineering-group24-25-22/README.md

 ### Prerequisites
 - pip install the `uwsgi` package inside your python development environment.
 I mean it's already in requirements.txt so you can just `pip install -r requirements.txt.` Pip will handle the duplicates don't worry about it.
 Just run it blindly.
 - Install `nginx` in your system.
 You can do it!
+Make sure to add it to your system's %PATH% or ($PATH for unix-like systems).
+So that your computer will know what it means when you do the command `nginx`.
+You don't need to do for `uwsgi` since it is already included once your inside your Python virtual environment.

 ### Running the General Server
 #### First run `uwsgi` to make a WSGI container blah blah for the Django codebase.
 You must be inside the environment when doing this.